Review – Soul Calibur IV

 Say what you will of Activision and Neversoft’s handling of Guitar Hero, but the idea of themed games revolving around a particular band is a good one.
 Celebrating the history and catalog (as well as the conflicts) of a world famous band is a great honor.
 It allows young players to learn some rock history, and for their moms and dads to relive their younger years.

 Say what you will about Aerosmith, but the band fits the above description, and have been a huge influence on the rock world for better or worse.
 Finally, I get to say that while I like Neversoft more than a lot of gamers, there are a few kinks they need to address if they wish to continue making these themed games.
-GH Aerosmith is better than I expected, featuring more care and new content than I anticipated. → In the beginning games created the heavens and the earth.
+GH Aerosmith is better than I expected, featuring more care and new content than I anticipated.
+The game is in a strange middle ground, more substantial than the miserable GH 80’s, but priced like a full fledged sequel. → Jesus: Readful Bio Monster

 Review – Dark Sector